 According to a recent study, 84% of remote workers mainly work from home, while others prefer coworking spaces (8%), cafes (4%) or libraries (0.5%).
 Tapping away on your laptop at the kitchen table is not an ideal scenario.
 There are too many distractions, from doing the dishes to making a snack, plus the possibility of other household members interrupting you.
 That’s why 72% of regular home workers recently surveyed said that they have customized their workspace.

 If possible, make sure your home office is in a quiet room to make it feel more like you are “going to work”.
 And remember, a tidy desk is a tidy mind, so keep it clean and clear up clutter.

 When nobody is checking up on you, it can be hard to concentrate on your tasks.
 Rachel Johnstone is a business development officer for a charity who divides her week between working from home and traveling to meetings and events.
 She admits it can be tricky.
 “It does take discipline to avoid looking at my phone and so on because no one is looking over your shoulder or checking up on you!” she said.

 One way to help you concentrate is to make social media much harder to access.
 Change your phone and computer settings so you have to log on to look at your accounts, and put your phone on silent.

 Another is to give yourself regular breaks and rewards.
 If you were in an office, you’d grab a coffee or have a chat by the water cooler, so make sure you factor this in with some at-home brain breaks

 Build your task list

-Conversely, Sarah Mottram, a statistician and data analyst, finds working in an office more distracting that working from home.
+Conversely, Sarah Mottram, a statistician, and data analyst finds working in an office more distracting than working from home.
 “In my last job, whenever I went into the office I found it hard to concentrate.
 For example, they’d all be talking about Fleabag but I need to do numbers and reporting, I need to fully concentrate.
 At home I can just get on with it,” she said.

 3. DO stick to a schedule